What is a Company Resolution?

 A company resolution is a formal decision made by the directors or shareholders when they meet to make crucial decisions regarding the company’s matters.
 This decision can be taken at the meeting of the board of directors or the shareholders.
 The requirements for the written resolution are stated in the Companies Act.
 All resolutions must abide by the conditions stated in the Companies Act.
 The resolution is passed if most of the votes are in favor of a particular decision.

 Who can make Company Resolutions?

-The directors of a company and shareholders can make important decisions regarding the company resolution at the board meetings.
+Shareholders can make important decisions regarding the company resolution at the board meetings.
 If the shareholders pass the resolution, then it is known as a shareholder’s resolution.
 If the board of directors passes the resolution, then it is a board resolution.

 If there is only one shareholder present in the company, the shareholder will record the resolution and also sign the record.
 The shareholders may only pass written, ordinary, and special resolutions.
-The collective decisions of the directors are made at the board meetings or through the resolution in writing.
+The collective decisions of the directors are made at the board meetings or through the resolution in writing

 What Types of Company Resolutions are there?

 A company resolution is formal, contains unusual decisions, and is taken in favor of the company and its members.
 Resolutions are passed when a majority of voters give their assent.
 The following are the most important resolution types:

 - Board Resolution